gwaland/sm5-update-system/README.md

 ## update-client.sh
 <div>

-* script on client to check for updates. &nbsp;Will grab current md5sum file and compare it to installed md5sum file.
+* <span>script on client to check for updates.
+Will grab current md5sum file and compare it to installed md5sum file.</span>
-* If md5sums do not match new bundle will be downloaded and installed.
+* <span>If md5sums do not match new bundle will be downloaded and installed.</span>
-* If installation fails, this script will enable a backup copy to start.
+* <span>If installation fails, this script will enable a backup copy to start.</span>
-* rsync will be run on the Songs directory on the server to grab any new songs or updates from the server.
+* <span>rsync will be run on the Songs directory on the server to grab any new songs or updates from the server.</span>
 <div></div></div>

 ## build-client.sh